The Dungeon Alphabet

 An A-to-Z Reference for Classic Dungeon Design

-Now updated to the same text as the third printing!
-This newly expanded version includes 16 additional pages of content, new endsheets, and new interior illustrations!
+Now updated to the same text as the fourth printing!
+This newly expanded version with 16 pages of additional content!

 - Lamentations of the Flame Princess: “Forget OSRIC, Labyrinth Lord, and Swords & Wizardry.
 Forget Castle Zagyg, Carcosa, and Fight On!
 If you’re looking for the monumental and important release of the OSR, you haven’t yet found it.
 The Dungeon Alphabet by Michael Curtis is it.”

 - Bat in the Attic: “Now that I have seen it I think this product is a outstanding achievement in both content and art.
 At its price it is a great value.”